thetoycompany/automation_task/README.md

 ##Installation

-to install the dependencies for this project:
+to install the dependencies for this project, ensure npm is installed:

 ```bash
 pip install selenium